umbraco/UmbracoDocs/14/umbraco-cms/extending/backoffice-setup/extension-types/header-apps.md

 Below you can find an example of how to setup a Header App using the ts file.

-This is a continuation of the above steps from **Button Header App with Manifest** example as we will register a new Header App directly from the .ts file.
+This is a continuation of the above steps from the **Button Header App with Manifest** example.
+We will register a new Header App directly from the .ts file.

 1. Add a reference to the .js file.
 Update the `umbraco-package.json` with the following: